 •Volatile organic contaminants

-Water Wells The Utility has five wells with an average depth of 1,100 feet and a combined pumping capacity of 6,600 gallons per minute.
+The Utility has six wells with an average depth of 1,100 feet and a combined pumping capacity of 8,600 gallons per minute.
 The Utility operates under three pressure zones: the Central Zone, Southeast Zone and North Zone.
 In addition, the utility has 2 water pressure booster stations.
 One is located at Well #4 on Cross Country Road and provides customers north of Cross Country Road with adequate water pressure.
 The 2nd booster station is located at the intersection of South Main Street and Whalen Road which is used to fill the elevated storage tank located on South Main Street.

 The Utility also maintains three elevated storage tanks and a ground reservoir with a combined storage capacity of 1,600,000 gallons.